reverentgeek/okta.github.io/_source/_posts/2019-07-23-building-scalable-laravel-apps-with-postgres.md

 ## Learn More About Laravel, Postgres and Heroku

+You can find the completed code example [on GitHub](https://github.com/oktadeveloper/okta-php-laravel-pg-demo).

 If you are interested in other Laravel tutorials that build a single-page application and use Okta for authentication (through the implicit flow method), check this series where you can build the same example application with an Angular, React or Vue frontend:

 * [Build a Basic CRUD App with Laravel and Angular](/blog/2018/10/23/php-laravel-angular-crud-app)